jahilldev/astro-auto-load/README.md

 ### Alternative: Using `defineLoader` for Context Types

-If you prefer explicit context typing, use `defineLoader`:
+If you prefer implicit context typing, use `defineLoader`:

 ```astro
 ---